-Specific design objectives for each element of the R-Codes which are to be met by all residential development in Western Australia and are to be used in the preparation, submission and assessment of proposals for the purpose of determining their compliance with the R-Codes.
+In R-Codes Volume 1, specific design objectives for each element of R-Codes Volume are to be met by all residential development subject to Volume 1 and are to be used in the preparation, submission and assessment for proposals for the purpose of determining their compliance with R-Codes Volume 1.
 A proposal is required to demonstrate compliance with design principles where it does not satisfy corresponding deemed-to-comply provisions.